Ola Consumer: Ride hailing

 Ola has dedicated pickup zones outside major airports, railways stations and bus terminals.

 Ola Cabs offers different levels of service, ranging from economic to luxury travel.
 The cabs are reserved through a mobile app and also through their website, and the service accepts both cash and online payments.
 It claims to clock an average of more than 150,000 bookings per day and commands 60% of the market share in India as of 2014.
 As of 2019, the company has expanded to a network of more than 1.5 million drivers across 250 cities.

 In November 2014, Ola diversified to incorporate auto rickshaws on a trial basis in Bengaluru.
-After the trial phase, Ola Auto expanded to other cities like Delhi, Pune and Chennai, starting in December 2014, and also in Hyderabad.
+After the trial phase, Ola Auto expanded to other cities like Delhi, Pune, and Chennai, starting in December 2014, and also in Hyderabad.

 In March 2016, it introduced bike taxi service on its platform.
 Ola has faced legal troubles in many states where operating bike taxis is illegal.

 Ola Fleet

-In January 2015, Ola acquired radio taxi company GCabs for an undisclosed amount and renamed it as Ola Fleet Technologies.
-Ola Fleet is engaged in leasing of cabs to partnered drivers.
+In January 2015, Ola acquired radio taxi company GCabs for an undisclosed amount and renamed it Ola Fleet Technologies.
+Ola Fleet is engaged in leasing cabs to partnered drivers.

 Ola Foods

-Ola entered food delivery segment in March 2015 under the name Ola Cafe, but stopped the services in March 2016.
+Ola entered the food delivery segment in March 2015 under the name Ola Cafe but stopped the services in March 2016.
 It began offering food delivery services again in December 2017 with the acquisition of Foodpanda's Indian subsidiary for an undisclosed sum.
 Ola also announced that it would infuse up to $200 million in the food delivery unit.
 While the number of users and orders went up in 2018 due to discounts and offers, the numbers dropped sharply in early 2019.
 In June 2019, it stopped food delivery service and laid off most of its 1,500 delivery executives.
 However, it continued to operate Foodpanda's cloud kitchen business.
 As of 2021, Ola Foods operates more than 50 cloud kitchens, including its flagship brand called Khichdi Experiment, in six cities.

 Ola Financial Services

 In November 2015, Ola launched its mobile payments and wallet product called OlaMoney.
-OlaMoney is owned by Ola Financial Services, which also offers other financial products such as buy now pay later, insurance, co-branded credit cards and vehicle loans in partnership with other financial institutions.
+OlaMoney is owned by Ola Financial Services, which also offers other financial products such as buy now pay later, insurance, co-branded credit cards, and vehicle loans in partnership with other financial institutions.

 Ola Maps

 In October 2021, Ola acquired GeoSpoc, a Pune-based geospatial technology company.
 Founder Bhavish Aggarwal wrote in a blogpost that the acquisition would help the company convert satellite imagery into web maps.
-In July 2024, Ola launched Ola Maps as alternative to Google Maps API, with Aggarwal urging Indian developers to use India-based solutions.
+In July 2024, Ola launched Ola Maps as an alternative to the Google Maps API, with Aggarwal urging Indian developers to use India-based solutions.